Last Updated on March 6, 2023 by Maryam Siddiqui

 Mostly known as a summer vacation destination, Portugal is also home to thousands of expats attracted by the high quality of life at a low cost.

 But now, a new public is realizing how friendly Portugal can be.
 More specifically, crypto-friendly.
-The country is one of the only ones where your crypto earnings are not taxed yet.
+Until November 2022, the country was one of the only ones where your crypto earnings were not taxed.

-Currently the sporadic sale of cryptocurrencies is not taxable under the Portuguese tax framework.
+Currently, the sporadic sale of cryptocurrencies is now taxable under the Portuguese tax framework.

 This month also attracted several global investors for the Web Summit in the Portuguese capital, with lectures and debates about blockchain, the metaverse, and the future of cryptocurrencies.